Geometrical representation of subshifts for primitive substitutions: Explicit computation of eigenvalues

-Now, the possible line vectors $w \in \Z^A$ of Theorem~\ref{thm:vp} are exactly those that are orthogonal to every vector of $\mathcal{S}$.
+Now, the possible row vectors $w \in \Z^A$ of Theorem~\ref{thm:vp} are exactly those that are orthogonal to every vector of $\mathcal{S}$.
 We can describe this set as the kernel of an integer matrix by the following.

 Choose a basis of the number field $\K$ seen as a $\Q$-vector space.
 Decompose each vector of $\mathcal{S}$ in this basis.
 Form a matrix $M_{\mathcal{S}}$ whose columns are these components.
 Multiply in place the matrix $M_{\mathcal{S}}$ by an integer in order to have $M_{\mathcal{S}}$ with coefficients in $\Z$.